Bereavement Award in a Fatal Accident

 A bereavement award is paid where you may also hear the words ‘unlawful killing’ or where the death has occurred due to a criminal offence such as murder.
 The damages payment is not under the 1976 Act but the conditions of compensation entitlement are similar.

-A bereavement award may be in addition to other claims for compensation by the “next of kin.”
-A Fatal accident compensation claim for a bereavement award is simply to serve as a recognition of grief, a token or public recognition that the death was wrongful or unlawful.
+The award may be in addition to other claims for compensation by the “next of kin.”
+A Fatal accident compensation claim for this type of award is simply to serve as a recognition of grief, a token or public recognition that the death was wrongful or unlawful.

 You should use a specialist personal injury solicitor.